jenniferk2019/Word-Guess-Game/README.md

 NOTE:

-Certain aspects of game are unfinished.
+Certain aspects of the game are unfinished.